 print $ take 10 fib

 This prints the first ten Fibonacci numbers as [0,1,1,2,3,5,8,13,21,34].
-Note that there is no keyword to define the function.
+Note that there is no keyword to define the function in Haskell.
 The first line defines the function f with parameters a and b.
 It outputs a to the output list and then implements the pseudocode: sum=a+b; a = b; b = sum.
 The last line iterates this ten times.
 The second line initializes the first two Fibonacci numbers 0 and 1.

 Haskell programs are succinct.
 Here is an example of finding the factors of a number: